Lee-jr-81/htmlPortfolio/README.md

 ## Credits

-I would like to list and give attribution to Jonas schmedtmann for designing the omniffod project.
+I would like to list and give attribution to Jonas schmedtmann for designing the omnifood project.
 I played no part in the creative process of that web app.
 Only programmed by me.

 ## License